 As such, retailers need to ensure that their customers will be amply protected.
 In most cases, retailers aim to ensure that customers are protected at the point of transaction.
 However, with the growing rise of ATO, retailers will need to turn to a more robust fraud & account takeover prevention solution, one that protects beyond just customer checkout.

-If retailers are not prepared to cover ATOs and to protect their customers’ accounts, they run the risk of destroying consumer trust in their business.
+If retailers are not prepared to cover ATOs and to protect their customers’ accounts with an account takeover prevention solution, they run the risk of destroying consumer trust in their business.
 Almost one-fifth (19%) of respondents in a KPMG survey said they would not shop again with a retailer if their personal information was hacked.
 Of those who would return, 51% would wait between three and 12 months before shopping with that retailer again.
 Those lost sales can be difficult to recoup and the damage to your brand reputation could be irreparable, essentially eroding customer confidence.
 Retailers must be cognizant that the lifetime value of their customers is vital to their long-term success.

 Trends indicate that fraudsters are growing more sophisticated and are constantly able to adapt their fraud techniques.
 Policy abuse increased during the later quarters of 2017 by 93%.
 Forter alone saw more than 200K policy abusers in 2017.
 Policy abuse is the method ascribed to individuals cheating merchants through the use of discounts and coupon codes.
 This can take the form of the over-use of refer-a-friend reward programs, or in something as simple as creating multiple accounts to leverage discounts multiple times.